24 best bakeries in London you knead to try

 Bread Ahead, Borough

-Why: Queue-causing doughnuts sest Bread Ahead apart from the pack, with its Borough Market site constantly stowed out with eager fans ready to wait for a bite of its bakes.
+Why: Queue-causing doughnuts lay Bread Ahead apart from the pack, with its Borough Market site constantly packed out with eager fans ready and waiting for its freshly baked treats.
 Aside from the doughnuts - which are filled with ever-changing things like salted caramel, homemade jam or classic vanilla custard - Bread Ahead also deals in robust sourdough loaves and unctuous sticky buns that will take your teatime to a whole new level.
 For those keen to learn the tricks of the trade there is also a cook school at Borough where you can enrol in all kinds of classes, from bread making to mastering British bakes.

 Where: Borough Market, Cathedral Street, SE1 9DE